Version 8.3 - Effective 26th April 2018

 "Renewal Term" means the period set out in the Sales Order;

-"Sales Order" means the Sales Order signed by the Company and the Customer or the online subscription form completed by the Customer setting out the chargeable Services ordered by the Customer;
+"Sales Order" means the Sales Order signed by the Company and the Customer or the online registration form completed by the Customer setting out the chargeable Services ordered by the Customer;

 "Services" means the software applications services of the Company, set out in the Sales Order which are made available to the Customer in subject to the rules on Excessive Use and including any computer software programmes and, if appropriate, Updates thereto;

-"Sensitive Data" means personal data revealing financial information (including but not limited to credit ratings, credit history, bank account, credit card, debit card details), Date of birth, payment amounts relating to individuals (including but not limited to payroll data, direct payments), racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data processed for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation;
+"Sensitive Data" means personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data processed for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation;

-"Term" means the Initial Term plus each Renewal Term together;
+"Term" means the Trial Period, the Initial Term plus each Renewal Term together as applicable;

 "Terms of Service" means these Terms of Service;